Toloka/docs/en/crowd-kit/reference/crowdkit.aggregation.image_segmentation.segmentation_majority_vote.SegmentationMajorityVote.md

 )
 ```

-Segmentation Majority Vote - chooses a pixel if more than half of performers voted.
+Segmentation Majority Vote &mdash; chooses a pixel if more than half of performers voted.

 This method implements a straightforward approach to the image segmentations aggregation:
 it assumes that if pixel is not inside in the performer's segmentation, this vote counts